 Every aspect of riding horses begins with impulsion.
 The key is to have good enough communication with your horse so that he can put in the energy needed at the right time.

-If you are heading into a corner with the horse trotting into the arena walls, horses will often slow their forward inclination.
+If you are heading into a corner with the horse trotting toward the arena walls, horses will often slow their forward inclination.
 You need to ride through the corner or turn so that the horse can maintain the established rhythm.
 This is when "go" enters the scene.

 Imagine a barrel horse without "go".